About the project

 Ōpōtiki District Council is undertaking a major building project – the Te Tahuhu o Te Rangi – Technology and Research Centre.
 This facility, located in the heart of the Ōpōtiki township, is intended to deliver an economic and business hub, arts and cultural hub and community hub including reinvention of the existing library service.

-Here's what's happening now
+Here's what's been happening recently

-Check out the Request for Proposals for Project Management Services Te Tahuhu o Te Rangi page for more.
+Check out the Request for Proposals for Project Management Services Te Tahuhu o Te Rangi news page for more.

 History of the project

 Redevelopment of the Ōpōtiki Library has been a long standing ambition of the Council.